Trump steals the show at the Iowa State Fair as legal troubles swirl

-Trump visited the annual Iowa event on Saturday – the same day that his chief primary rival Florida Gov. Ron DeSantis was also there.
-Though the two men charted their own courses in dueling appearances throughout the state fair, DeSantis was seemingly unable to shake off Trump as has been the case for much of his campaign so far.
+Trump visited the annual Iowa event Saturday — the same day that his chief primary rival, Florida Gov. Ron DeSantis, was also there.
+Though the two men charted their own courses in dueling appearances throughout the state fair, DeSantis was seemingly unable to shake off Trump, as has been the case for much of his campaign so far.

 Trump lost to Sen. Ted Cruz (R-Texas) in the Iowa caucuses in 2016.
 After notching the GOP nomination, he won the state against Hillary Clinton in that year’s general election.

-In a jab at reporting that has suggested aides, donors and some Republicans don’t believe he’s a likable candidate, a banner flew over the fair that read: “Be likable, Ron!”
-And as DeSantis and his family left the Pork Producers Tent to their next stop, some crowd goers could loudly be heard heckling him, saying “We love Trump!”
+In a jab at reporting that has suggested that aides, donors and some Republicans don’t believe DeSantis is a likable candidate, a banner flew over the fair that read: “Be likable, Ron!”
+And as DeSantis and his family left the Pork Producers tent to their next stop, some crowd goers could loudly be heard heckling him, saying, “We love Trump!”

 The Trump-DeSantis proxy war was also on display among the legislators that accompanied them along their trips.

 Iowa state lawmakers were with DeSantis during the fair.
-Reynolds, Ernst and Nunn also accompanied him during his visit at the Pork Producer tent, though all three have not yet formally endorsed a candidate and have also met with other presidential candidates during the fair like former U.N. ambassador Nikki Haley and former Vice President Mike Pence.
+Reynolds, Ernst and Nunn also accompanied him during his visit at the Pork Producer tent, though all three have not yet formally endorsed a candidate and also met with other presidential candidates during the fair, including former U.N. ambassador Nikki Haley and former Vice President Mike Pence.

 Meanwhile, Trump visited the state fair alongside members of the Florida GOP congressional delegation that have endorsed him for president, including Reps.
 Matt Gaetz and Byron Donalds, among others.